TheRedstoneDEV-DE/JaviVoiceAssistant/README.md

 - **The traffic beween client and local server is not encrypted!** If you use only the built-in recognizer (without setting up a local server) there should everything be nothing insecure

-- The Program was just developed for my PC and might not work everywhere

 **Please inform me about bugs you have found via the issues!**

 #### Used libraries in this Project: